 degrees in STEM technical fields supportive of our national security.

 Since its inception, the AFCEA NOVA Scholarship program has awarded more than $1,000,000 to over 400 recipients.

-2014 Scholarship Applications will become available on December
+2015 Scholarship Applications are available beginning on December

 The AFCEA NOVA Educational Foundation is a registered 501(c)(3) non-profit organization dedicated to promoting the critical role science, technology, engineering and mathematics (STEM) education plays in shaping America’s future.
 We are the STEM education support element of the AFCEA NOVA Chapter.